 Starters come in several basic types: direct drive, gear reduction, and permanent magnet.
 Starters are fairly rugged but can be damaged by prolonged cranking if an engine fails to start.
 The drive mechanism may also be damaged if the starter engages or fails to disengage when the engine is running.

 Because of the high load on the starter, good electrical connections are extremely important.
 Loose, corroded or undersized battery cables may not deliver enough amperage to crank the engine at normal speed, causing hard starting.
 Starter drives (which can be replaced separately on many starters) can also fail, preventing the motor from engaging the flywheel.
-A bad solenoid or relay will prevent the starter motor from cranking at all.
-Accurate diagnosis of a starter problem is important to prevent unnecessary parts replacements and returns.
+A bad starter solenoid or relay can also prevent a starter from working.
+Accurate diagnosis of a starter problem is important to prevent unnecessary part replacements and returns.

 Battery cables should be replaced if loose, damaged or too small for the application.
 Engine ground straps are equally important and are an often overlooked cause of charging and starting problems.